InformaticsMatters/dls-fragalysis-stack-kubernetes/docs/source/development/dummies-dev-setup.rst

     media components into your own stack
 *   **User [...]** - these jobs are for deploying or destroying the stack

-If Rachael hasn't already run the first stack job for you, here's how to do it:
+If someone hasn't already run the first stack job for you, here's how to do it:

 1. Run the **User (<name>) Developer Fragalysis Stack** job